eddyerburgh/notes/docs/computer-networking/internet/dns.md

 ## Domain resource records

 Each domain has a number of **resource records** associated with it.
-The most common resource for a single host is an IP address, but there are many kinds of records {% cite computer-networks -l 616 %}.
+The most common resource for a single host is an IP address, but there are many different kinds of records {% cite computer-networks -l 616 %}.

 When a resolver gives a domain to DNS, it gets back the resource records associated with the name {% cite computer-networks -l 616 %}.

 Resource records are five-tuple.
 They are encoded in binary for efficiency, but they are normally presented as ASCII text, with one record per line.
 These notes will use the following format:

 \<Domain Name, Time to Live, Class, Type, Value\>